Use this category to show articles in their promoted box in their landing pages.

 Because reports of elder financial abuse continue to rise, the California Legislature enacted the Donative Transfer Restriction Statute.
 It ensures the validity of written gifts – also called donative transfers – made to people who provide older adults with legal advice, personal care or other support.
 The statute’s purpose: Eliminate gifting that may heighten accusations of undue influence or financial fraud.

 As part of the normal aging process, many people need assistance with specific types of care.
 This might mean help with bathing, dressing, preparing meals and accessing transportation.
 It might also include finding medical services, social orientation and psychological support.
 A geriatric care manager or GCM is a human service professional who assists individual older adults in meeting their care needs.

 Many older adults hire GCMs to do the following:

-In 2011, 2.5 million baby boomers – those born between 1946 and 1964 - will become “senior citizens.”
-For many, Social Security, Medicare and veteran benefits will provide special tools and options:
+In 2011, 2.5 million baby boomers – those born between 1946 and 1964 - became “senior citizens.”
+For many, Social Security, Medicare and veteran benefits provide special tools and options:

 Social Security Retirement